 Iituli Aalto, Facilitator

-Is passionate about how facilitation brings the intelligence in people and groups alive.
-At Inner Island, she is guiding the subtle journey accessing the participants Inner Wisdom.
+Iituli is passionate about how facilitation brings intelligence in people and groups alive.
+At Inner Island, she is guiding the subtle journey accessing the participant’s inner wisdom.

 Risto Kuulasmaa, Co-facilitator

 Executive in media and events.
 He doesn’t do New Year resolutions, instead, he is interested in long term personal development.
 At Inner Island, he is the coach-in-demand supporting participants’ personal or business-related dreams coming true.

 Amir Jaan, Yoga teacher

 Amir’s nearly two-decades-long dedication to his yogic practice has taken him from London to a touring teacher across the world.
 At Inner Island, Amir will each morning guide a yoga session connected to the daily workshop theme.

 Raja Ampat Doberai eco-resort is located off the northwest tip of Bird’s Head Peninsula on the island of New Guinea, in Indonesia’s West Papua province.
 Raja Ampat archipelago comprises over 1,500 small islands, bays, and shoals surrounding the four main islands of Misool, Salawati, Batanta, and Waigeo, and the smaller island of Kofiau.
 Raja Ampat contains the largest marine national park in Indonesia.